FernVR/mosaic/README.md

 ### Quote Section

--   A meaningful quote about the importance of creativity, followed by a statment giving the user an option to subscribe to the monthly newsletter with links that take you to the form section.
+-   A meaningful quote about the importance of creativity, followed by a statment giving the user an option to subscribe to the monthly newsletter with a link that take you to the form section.

--   Links change colour when hovered to demonstrate they are clickable.
+-   Link changes colour when hovered over to demonstrate it's clickable.

     ![our-mission](./assets/images/readme/quote-ipad.jpg)
     ![Quote-section](./assets/images/readme/quote-mobile.jpg)

 ### Footer

--   Contact information displayed with icon. (screenshot)
+-   Contact information displayed with icon.

--   Social media links with the @ tag for the page shown below the links.
+-   Social media links for a user to easily connect with social media content.

--   'don't hesitate to get in touch' statement at the bottom as a warm invitation for users to get involved.
+-   Statement and email address at the bottom to encourage users to get in touch via email.

     ![Footer](./assets/images/readme/footer-ipad.jpg)
     ![Footer](./assets/images/readme/footer-mobile.jpg)